daos-stack/daos/doc/user/spark.md

 DAOS FileSystem binds to schema "daos".
 DAOS URIs are in the format of "daos://\[authority\]//\[path\]".
 Both authority and path are optional.
-There are two types of DAOS URIs, with and without DAOS UNS path depending on where you want the DAOS Filesystem to get initialized and configured.
+There are three types of DAOS URIs, with DAOS UNS path, without DAOS UNS path and Special UUID path depending on where you want the DAOS Filesystem to get initialized and configured.

 #### With DAOS UNS Path